Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 Environment Modules.
 It also has its own format for module files, which are Lua programs though with a restricted set of Lua functions available.
 More information on developing module files is available in the [Lmod documentation][lmod_doc].
-Note, however, that that documentation is for the latest version of Lmod and not all features may be supported on the version of Lmod that is installed on LUMI.
+Even though that documentation is for the latest version of Lmod, it is likely very relevant for LUMI as the Lmod version on LUMI is fairly close to the latest version at the moment.

 ???
 Tip "Tip: Study an existing module file"
     If you want to study an existing module file then `module show <modulename>`